Three things every Morehead-Cain Scholarship applicant should know

-We’re lucky.
-Every year we get to read thousands of essays where young leaders from around the world put forth their very best selves.
+Every year, it is our honor to read thousands of essays where young leaders from around the world put forth their very best selves.

-We hope our applicants see the process as an opportunity as well: a chance for self-reflection, and a chance to clarify your own values.
+We hope our applicants see the process as an opportunity as well: a chance for self-reflection to clarify your values.
 As you’re working on your Morehead-Cain application, we hope you’ll keep the following three things in mind.

 1. We love reading application essays that represent YOU.

-We love when the topics or causes you write about really permeate who you are—when we can see your core identity in how you act out your values.
+We love when the topics or causes you write about really represent who you are and when we can see your core identity through how you act out your values.

 Imagine your best friend were to read your essays without knowing who’d written them.
 We’d want your friend to immediately (and happily) identify you as the author.
 We love reading essays that would make your friend exclaim, “This is so YOU.”